WHICH CHARITY SHOULD BECOME RECRUITER’S CHARITY OF THE YEAR 2019?

-If the purpose of your favourite charity is to put people back into work, nominate it as Recruiter’s Charity of the Year by 13 January 2017.
+If the purpose of your favourite charity is to put people back into work, nominate it as Recruiter’s Charity of the Year.

-In early 2017, we will post a list of the most relevant nominated charities, and invite our readers to vote for the most deserving to receive publicity and proceeds from charity fund-raising activities at the gala Awards ceremony.
+We will post a list of the most relevant nominated charities and invite our readers to vote for the most deserving to receive publicity and proceeds from charity fund-raising activities at the gala Awards ceremony.

-Past years have seen Dame Kelly Holmes Trust, Halcyon Training Foundation, Soldier On!, Aspire Oxfordshire and our current charity, Fife Employment Access Trust benefit from recruiters’ generosity through Recruiter Awards and Recruiter’s Investing in Talent Awards.
+Past years have seen Papworth Trust, Fife Employment Access Trust (FEAT), Dame Kelly Holmes Trust, Halcyon Training Foundation, Soldier On!, Aspire Oxfordshire and ASTRiiD our current charity, benefit from recruiters’ generosity through Recruiter Awards and Recruiter Investing in Talent Awards.